 Beading or Skirting - The Finer Details

-Why you need beading or skirting
+Why do I need beading or skirting boards?

-What skirting boards do
+What do skirting boards do?

-When to use skirting boards
+When should I use skirting boards?

 Read more: How To Install Skirting Boards

-What beading does
+What is beading used for?

 Do you have any more questions about skirting boards or beading?
 If so, let us know in the comments!